Part VI

 Chapter 34: Tools for the Path

-We turn to the practical instruments of interaction—alchemical structures that let high-voltage energy move between people without burning the connection.
+We turn to practical structures for interaction—ways to let intensity move between people without damaging trust.

-These tools are useless if they are merely intellectual.
-A perfect script spoken from a dysregulated nervous system (the Serpent’s panic) will still land as manipulation.
+These tools fail when they stay in the head.
+A perfect script spoken from a dysregulated nervous system will still land as pressure or manipulation.

-The Wheel of Consent maps how those energies exchange between two bodies.
-Within the Dragon’s Path, it is the primary tool for negotiating the Horizontal Axis of Being—how doing and receiving move back and forth across the relational crossbar of your inner cross.
+The Wheel maps how doing and receiving move between two people—through touch, attention, conversation, and facilitation.
+Here, it is the primary tool for negotiating the Axis of Being’s horizontal axis—how doing and receiving move back and forth between people.

-The Wheel of Consent asks two fundamental questions: Who is doing? and Who is it for?
+The Wheel asks two fundamental questions: Who is doing? and Who is it for?

 The Four Quadrants of Connection